Last Updated: May 10, 2020.

 BottomLine: Both 960 and 980 are great working on hardwood floors.

-10. Edges and Corners Cleaning Comparison
+11. Edges and Corners Cleaning Comparison

-Bottomline: All Roombas have this common.
+Bottom line: All Roombas have this in common.

-12. Included Accessories
+13. Included Accessories

 One is the virtual wall mode.
-If you’ve got a room beating down the Roomba going into, put into that first mode, put it by the door of that room and the Roomba will never go part of it.
+If you’ve got a room beating down the Roomba going into, put into that first mode, put it by the door of that room, and the Roomba will never go part of it.

 And the second mode is a halo mode like a protective 2-foot radius mode.
-Talking about it, if you’ve got a valuable item (or) a place where you don’t want to clean, put into the second mode and put it right where you want.
+Talking about it, if you’ve got a valuable item (or) a place where you don’t want to clean, put it into the second mode, and put it right where you want.
 Then you’re safe in the knowledge knowing that the Roomba won’t go within those two feet.

 What We Liked About the Roomba 960

-- Usually costs $200 cheaper than Roomba 980.
+- It usually costs $200 cheaper than Roomba 980.

 - Wi-fi and App connectivity enabled (smart home connected).

-- Requires less maintenance.
+- It requires less maintenance.

-- Overall Positive reviews on Amazon.
+- Overall positive reviews on Amazon.

-What We Liked About the Roomba 980
+What We Liked About the Roomba 980.

 - Roomba 980 comes with two virtual wall barriers, worth $50 each to buy separately.